 - Mind-Body Techniques for Pain Relief: These are simple yet powerful methods to make pain more manageable.
 They work in two ways: First, they teach you to release the tension that develops in response to pain.
 That tension makes pain worse.
 Second, they help on a mental level, calming the emotional response to pain.
 To learn, listen to Podcast Episode 152: Mind-Body Techniques for Pain.

-- Supplements: Some supplements are known for their anti-inflammatory properties, such as curcumin, fish oil, krill oil, and boswellia.
+- Supplements: Some supplements are known for their anti-inflammatory properties, such as curcumin and fish oil.
 Response is individual – what works for one doesn’t always work for everyone, so I consider supplements to be personal experiments.
 Whenever I try a new one, I give it 30 days.
 If it helps, I keep taking it.
 If I have a negative response, I stop taking it immediately.
 If I can’t tell the difference, I stop after 30 days.
 Check with your healthcare team before experimenting and ask their guidance on which might work best for you.

 - Painkillers: The truth is that many autoimmune diseases come with high levels of pain that NSAIDs help relieve.
 This isn’t an abuse of an over-the-counter medication.
 It’s a doctor’s prescription in response to a serious illness.
 Without pain relief, sleep can become impossible, which ramps up pain, inflammation, and autoimmune activity.
 While we want to do all we can to reduce our pain naturally (including an anti-inflammatory diet), you aren’t a failure if you still need pain medication.
 The good news is that you will likely need less.
 Resource: When Painkillers are Good For You.